Miletus is in present-day Turkey.

 Hesiod and the Theologists

-In Greek thought, Hesiod and the theologists represent the older and traditional
+In the history of Greek thought, Hesiod represents the older and traditional

-things is in terms of the pantheon of traditional gods.
+conceives of things in terms of the pantheon of traditional gods.
 The following is

 an example of the sort of understanding that characterizes this tradition:

 (Hesiod, Works and Days 8).

 (1) Rain is a manifestation of the mind of Zeus.